-Among the local inhabitants who have remained in their homes despite the terrible situation there are an estimated 300 Christian families of different denominations and ethnic groups.
-Two Franciscan friars, Luai Bsharat, aged 40, and 67-year-old Hanna Jallouf, have also stayed on here to minister to them.
+Among the local inhabitants who have remained in their homes, despite the terrible situation, is estimated to be 300 Christian families of different denominations and ethnic groups.
+Two Franciscan friars, Luai Bsharat, aged 40, and 67-year-old Hanna Jallouf, have also stayed to minister to them.

 The Christians remaining in these areas are facing persecution, fear, violence and danger, and even death.
 So the continuing presence of the Christians in these villages, and of the two Franciscan friars, says much about their heroic commitment.
 “In spite of the difficulties, Father Luai and Father Hanna have stayed on there because they believe that this region should not be abandoned.
 For it is close to Antioch, where Saint Paul began his travels, spreading the Word of God,” explains Father Firas Lutfi OFM, who is Custodian of the Province of Saint Paul for the Franciscans of Syria, Lebanon and Jordan.
 He is speaking to the international Catholic pastoral charity and pontifical foundation ACN International.

 He continues: “Their sufferings began a decade ago.
 When the militant groups took control of the region and proclaimed the Islamic State, they confiscated Christian properties, imposed Islamic Sharia law on all non-Muslims and suppressed their right to move around freely within their own villages.”